DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 impress their allies without any other perks.

 3. A Success if they draw any card within 3 (DR 2 ± 1 Mod).
 For TC 8, DR 1, and Mod 1,
-this is 5, 6, 7, 9, 10 or J. If Xena draws a J, she may subtract 1 to report a 10,
+this is 5, 6, 7, 9, 10 or J. If Xena draws a J, they may subtract 1 to report a 10,
 within the DR.

 4. A Color Success for any Successes that match the color of the TC.